realdanielbyrne/NfL-Time-Series-Modeling/README.md

-# NFL Time Series Modeling TO Predict Betting Lines
+# NFL Time Series Modeling to Predict Betting Lines

 If only we could predict the future of any future sporting event...
 We could be rich!
 ![Greys Sports Almanac](./almanac.jpg)